Robust and Provably Monotonic Networks: Example Application: The LHCb inclusive heavy-flavor Run 3 trigger

-The architecture presented here has been developed with a specific purpose in mind: The classification of the decays of heavy-flavor particles produced at the Large Hadron Collider, which are bound states that contain a beauty or charm quark that live long enough to travel an observable distance $\mathcal{O}(1\,{\rm cm})$ before decaying.
-The data set used here is built from simulated proton-proton ($pp$) collisions in the LHCb detector.
+The architecture presented in Sec.~\ref{sec:LipNN} has been developed with a specific purpose in mind: The classification of the decays of heavy-flavor particles produced at the Large Hadron Collider, which are bound states that contain a beauty or charm quark that live long enough to travel an observable distance $\mathcal{O}(1\,{\rm cm})$ before decaying.
+The dataset used here is built from simulated proton-proton ($pp$) collisions in the LHCb detector.
 Charged particles that survive long enough to traverse the entire detector before decaying are reconstructed and combined pairwise into decay-vertex (DV) candidates.

 The task concerns discriminating between DV candidates corresponding to the decays of heavy-flavor particles versus all other sources of DVs.
 The signatures of a heavy-flavor DV are substantial separation from the $pp$ collision point, due to the relatively long heavy-flavor particle lifetimes, and sizable transverse momenta, $p_{\rm T}$, of the component particles, due to the large heavy-flavor particle masses.
 There are three main sources of background DVs.
 The first involves DVs formed from particles that originated directly from the $pp$ collision, but where the location of the DV is measured to have non-zero displacement due to resolution effects.
 These DVs will typically have small displacements and small $p_{\rm T}$.
 The second source of background DVs arises due to particles produced in the $pp$ collision interacting with the LHCb detector material, creating new particles at a point in space far from the $pp$ collision point.
 Such DVs will have even larger displacement than the signal, but again have smaller $p_{\rm T}$.
 The third source involves at least one {\em fake} particle, {\em i.e.}\ a particle inferred from detector information that did not actually exist in the event.
-Since the simplest path through the detector (a straight line) corresponds to the highest possible momentum, DVs involving fake particles can have large $p_{\rm T}$ values.
+Since the simplest path through the detector (a straight line) corresponds to the highest possible momentum, DVs involving fake particles can have large $p_{\rm T}$.